Kraiany/kraiany.github.io/source/localizable/evacuee.en.html.md

 One of the goals of NPO Kraiany is to help to adapt to new life conditions in Japan during this difficult time.

-Japanese fund Pathways Japan started with develoing programs to work with Ukrainian youth, who are seeking shelter in Japan.
+Japanese fund Pathways Japan started with developing programs to work with Ukrainian youth, who are seeking shelter in Japan.
 You can find information about work of the fund at  [this page](https://pathways-j.org/newstopics)

 Our community NPO Kraiany is happy to join the development and support of educational programs.
 For enquiry regarding these programs, please